Ruebled/eShelf/README.md

 ## **Contributing**
 Contributions are welcome!
 To contribute:
-1. Fork the repository.
+1. Fork the repository
 2. Create a feature branch:
    ```bash
    git checkout -b feature/your-feature-name
    ```
-3. Commit your changes and push to your branch.
+3. Commit your changes and push to your branch
-4. Open a pull request.
+4. Open a pull request

 ---